 Edit CSS and Editor are tabs that unless you are super techy or familiar with coding I would just stay away from.
 If you delete something that is not supposed to be deleted, or if you add something in that may not be correct you can make things go all wonky or totally break your website.
 You will be able to access your website through the back-end of your website – not your dashboard, I’m talking through your hosting/server sites and fix your mistake there.
 It’s a huge pain and it’s just not worth the stress of seeing a page pop up that says you are no longer able to access your website and that your site is down.
 Trust me, I have done it more times than I care to admit when I first started out.
 Luckily for me though, I was able to pull my hot hubby into the mix and he was able to fix it for me in no time flat.

 This one is the most important section in my opinion.
-If you go up to the top left hand side of your dashboard hover over Dashboard and you will see Updates.
+If you go up to the top left-hand side of your dashboard hover over Dashboard and you will see Updates.
 Inside you will find any and all items that require an update – from your WordPress, your theme or plugins.
 Be sure that you are checking this regularly (I suggest at least weekly) and be sure that you are completing the updates.
-By updating these items your site will run more smooth, and it will be more secure.
-You may also notice at if an update is required you will see a number in an orange circle next the Plugin option, or in the top menu item next to comments, adding a new post or page, etc.
+By updating these items your site will run more smoothly, and it will be more secure.
+You may also notice at if an update is required you will see a number in an orange circle next to the Plugin option, or in the top menu item next to comments, adding a new post or page, etc.